c - Why is not these two return of bool equal? -

 the return type of function const bool const doesn't seem make difference.

-bool secventialsearch(int* arr, int size, int target, long* time){ struct timeval start, stop; bool isfound = false; long seconds, useconds; int* iter = arr; gettimeofday(&start, null); while (*iter != target && iter != &arr[size-1]) iter++; if (*iter == target ) isfound = true; gettimeofday(&stop, null); seconds = stop.tv_sec - start.tv_sec; useconds = stop.tv_usec - start.tv_usec; *time = ((seconds)*1000000 + useconds); return isfound; }
+bool secventialsearch(int* arr, int size, int target, long* time){ struct timeval start, stop; bool isfound = false; long seconds, useconds; int* iter = arr; gettimeofday(&start, null); while (*iter != target && iter != &arr[size-1]) iter++; if (*iter == target ) isfound = true; gettimeofday(&stop, null); seconds = stop.tv_sec - start.tv_sec; useconds = stop.tv_usec - start.tv_usec; *time = ((seconds)*1000000 + useconds); return isfound; } returns true in following code in main if target not in array. altering isfound ? true: false; makes work properly.

 if (secventialsearch(testarr,testarrsize,5, &test)) printf("is true."); else printf("is false.");

-i'm assuming variable declared boolean type (bool isfound
+i'm assuming variable declared boolean type (bool isfound).

-the expression isfound ? true : false;
+the expression isfound ? true : false; redundant.

-it has exact same behavior writing isfound
+it has exact same behavior writing isfound. return isfound ? true : false; equivalent return isfound;

 the same applies code like

-if (isfound) { return true; } else { return false; }
+if (isfound) { return true; } else { return false; } which same writing return isfound;

-edit: said returning true
+edit: said returning true:

-double check rest of code. alone sure return false
+bool isfound = false; return isfound; double check rest of code. alone sure return false.

 Comments